GauravPlus/C-Projetcs/README.md

 Developed by Gaurav Verma.

-This code is written in Codeblocks IDE using language C++ It will not work in Turbo C++
+This code is written in Codeblocks IDE using language C++.
+It will not work in Turbo C++